nuridak/Resume/README.md

 ![This is clone demo Gif](https://github.com/nuridak/nuridak.github.io/blob/main/src/cloneRepo.gif)
 5. Download files from [this](https://github.com/nuridak/nuridak.github.io) repository into the created **_yourusername.github.io_** folder on your computer

+### How to Format Resume and host it
+- [**Markdown**](https://www.markdownguide.org) is the most widely used lightweight markup language.
+    - Andrew Etter names Markdown as “simultaneously incredible and infuriating, wonderful and maddening” language.
+You can go to the [FAQs](#faqs) to know what are some reasons for this admiration.
+This follows his principle of _“Use Lightweight Markup”_

 #### Edit and format resume
 1. Copy content of your **_resume.md_** file
 2. Replace everything inside of the **_index.md_** with copied content